 How to Live a Full and Healthy Life on a Budget

 Can you live a healthy life on a budget?
 This is a question I get asked a lot.
 The answer is yes.
 Yes, you can absolutely eat healthy, exercise, and live a full life all while living within your means.
 I moved to NYC six years ago with a salary of $35,000 and no paid-time-off.
-I lived in Astoria, Queens with two roommates, paid $850 a month for rent, and commuted into midtown everyday for work.
-With that said, I ate super clean, practiced yoga regularly, traveled, AND managed to save $10,000 that year.
+I eventually received tiny pay raises, but still lived under a strict budget.
+I lived in Astoria, Queens with two roommates, paid $850 a month for rent and commuted into midtown every day for work.
+With that said, I ate super clean, practiced yoga regularly, traveled, AND managed to save $10,000 in under two years.

 While my income and lifestyle has drastically changed from six years ago, I still believe in living within your means.
 If you're on top of your finances, set boundaries, and practice self control then you can do it.